ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 Solution will work for Banksy were Composable controls over JSON.

 For [Osmosis](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/packages/registry/src/registry.rs) it likely will work assuming that `substrate` part will be ignored, and yet forwarded.
+In case cannot  handle like that, either encode forwarding into `receiver` (like Polkadot encodes forwarding into receiver).

 **Picasso**